 I caught up with Dr. Randall to discuss her latest book, Dark Matter and the Dinosaurs: The Astounding Interconnectedness of the Universe.
 This eloquent tome seeks to explain dark matter, which, while comprising 85% of the universe, remains largely a mystery.
-By exploring a diverse range of scientific topics and positing that dark matter may be responsible for extinction-level events, Dr. Randall posits that a plane of dark matter exists on the plane of the Milky Way Galaxy, and may be responsible for gravitational anomalies that produce more impact events here on Earth.
-It’s less a theory about what happened to the dinosaurs, and more a jumping-off point to explore how dark matter may actually interact with the visible universe
+By exploring a diverse range of scientific topics and positing that dark matter may be responsible for extinction-level events, Dr. Randall posits that a plane of dark matter exists on the plane of the Milky Way Galaxy.
+This matter may be responsible for gravitational anomalies that produce more impact events here on Earth.
+It’s less a theory about what happened to the dinosaurs and more a jumping-off point to explore how dark matter may interact with the visible universe.

 She speaks in the clipped, matter-of-fact manner of a person at ease discussing ideas that for most people would stretch comprehension.
 I asked her what it was like writing a book that delved into areas that were outside her usual field.
 “It’s very compelling, and it’s also kind of fun.
 It’s a lot easier to write about some of these other things because it’s so much less abstract, but it was also a lot of fun to learn about how much advancement has been made in some of these other fields in physics and science.
 A lot of books about science focus on one small part of the story.
 I like that it’s integrated and part of the bigger picture.”

 She has received some pushback for putting forward a theory not backed up by hard data – that it is merely a thought experiment.
-However, if you read the book she is very open about the fact that it’s just a hypothesis for the time being.
+However, if you read the book, she is very open about the fact that it’s just a hypothesis for the time being.
 But where Dark Matter and the Dinosaurs shines is in its ability to describe a universe that is both baffling and awe-inspiring.
-She pushes scientists to think of new ways that forces like gravity and dark matter interact.
+She pushes scientists to think of new ways to interact forces like gravity and dark matter.

-Dark matter, which is the crux of her book, remains something that is difficult to grasp, although its ominous name is really just a misnomer; its name derives from how it interacts with light, (it doesn’t).
+Dark matter, which is the crux of her book, remains something that is difficult to grasp, although its ominous name is really just a misnomer; its name derives from how it interacts with light (it doesn’t).
 Dr. Randall explained dark matter this way: “It’s just matter.
 It interacts with gravity like matter.
-What distinguishes it from ordinary matter is that it does not interact with light or any of the other standard model forces.
+What distinguishes it from ordinary matter is that it does not interact with light or other standard model forces.
 It’s not made of the same stuff.
-It’s not made up of atoms, which are in turn made up of charged particles.
+It’s not made up of atoms, which are, in turn, made up of charged particles.
 It’s just different matter.”

 Dr. Randall discusses the LHC with her usual coolness; there’s barely a hint of excitement.
 Rather, there’s the rationality of a scientist prepared to find the answers to questions that seem unknowable.
 There’s also modesty in that answer because if the Large Hadron Collider does find that extra dimension, confirming the Randall-Sundrum model, she would likely win the Nobel Prize in Physics.
-Solving the mysteries of the universe, while also being able to explain them to you and me, is all in a day’s work for one of the world’s sharpest minds.
+Solving the mysteries of the universe while also explaining them to you and me is all in a day’s work for one of the world’s sharpest minds.